dzenis-h/Task-Upwork/README.md

-Okay, I have removed the acknowledgements section.
-Here is the updated README.md file:

 # Task

 This is a React project that demonstrates how to use a search field to query the Apple Music API and display a list of songs with their album names.
 The project also shows how to create a rotating list of elements that changes every second.